mario-gellrich-zhaw/data_analytics/README.md

 ## Folder Structure

-Once the course is complete, the folder structure will look like this:
+The folder structure of the course:

 ```
 Data Analytics/